 Most web hosts will yell from the rooftops that they offer free daily backups with every plan.

-Free daily backups sounds great, doesn’t it?
+Free daily backups sound great, right?

-If you ask me, I would never say yes in a hundred years.
+To be honest, I’d never say yes in a hundred years.

 I know this because it has happened to me before.